 • Gifts, travel, hospitality, and reimbursement of expenses.

-IPR personnel and agents are strictly prohibited from offering, paying, promising, or authorizing any payment or other thing of value to any person directly or indirectly through or to a third party for the purpose of (i.e., in exchange for) causing the person to act or fail to act in violation of a legal duty causing the person to abuse or misuse their position or securing an improper advantage, contract or concession for IPR or any other party.
+Integral personnel and agents are strictly prohibited from offering, paying, promising, or authorizing any payment or other thing of value to any person directly or indirectly through or to a third party for the purpose of (i.e., in exchange for) causing the person to act or fail to act in violation of a legal duty causing the person to abuse or misuse their position or securing an improper advantage, contract or concession for Integral or any other party.

 IMPROPER PAYMENT ACTIVITY